Guterres to run for second term as UN chief: official

 The outgoing US leader scorned multilateralism in many instances and assailed UN bodies such as the World Health Organization.

-British Prime Minister Boris Johnson said he "warmly welcomed" Guterres' decision to run for a second term and congratulated him on "doing a fantastic job."
+In a virtual meeting with Guterres, British Prime Minister Boris Johnson told him that he "warmly welcomed" the UN chief's decision to run for a second term and congratulated him on "doing a fantastic job," according to a statement from Downing Street.

-"It would be a mistake to simply replace him for tokenistic reasons," Johnson said in an apparent reference to the idea of appointing the first female secretary general to replace him.
+"It would be a mistake to simply replace him for tokenistic reasons," said an ambassador to the Security Council, speaking anonymously and referring to the idea of appointing the first female secretary general to replace Guterres.

-"He is very thoughtful in his analysis," Johnson added.
+"He is very thoughtful in his analysis," the ambassador added.
 "But also the way in which he is advocating for new solutions to the new problems we face."

 Several non-governmental groups have criticized Guterres previously, saying he has been too quiet on human rights issues.